-HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of.
-But what does HIV positive mean?
+HIV is a term that almost everybody must’ve heard of, but only a few know the exact meaning of.
+But what does HIV 1positive mean?
+And just to be clear, it does not mean that your life is over.

 You must have heard the term at least once on television, radio, newspaper, or social media.
 It is a very talked-about subject, but people still have little understanding.

-HIV is a shortened form of Human Immunodeficiency Virus, a virus responsible for AIDS or Acquired Immunodeficiency Syndrome.
+HIV is a shortened form of Human Immunodeficiency Virus, a virus responsible for AIDS 2or Acquired Immunodeficiency Syndrome3.

 Human Immunodeficiency Virus, as the name suggests, infects a person’s immune system.
 The human body’s immune system contains cells responsible for fighting bacteria and microorganisms that attack the body from time to time.